coruzzilab/connectf_react/src/components/tutorial/tutorial.md

 ![query box](../../images/query1.png)

-Typing the name or ID of a transcription factor (TF) in the search bar brings up a list of available TFs in the ConnecTF database.
+Typing the name or ID of a transcription factor (TF) in the query search bar brings up a list of available TFs in the ConnecTF database.

 ## Query Builder